 Patterns must be printed at 100% or “Actual Size” or equivalent in your printer settings.
 Cut along the borders and tape the borders together.

-Known quirks:
+Known Quirks:

 • You can draw whatever, but doesn’t mean you can sew it.
 For example, patterns with sharp inwards corners you will struggle to sew.
 Again, test on scraps before fully committing.